survivejs/react-book/manuscript/03_developing_with_webpack.md

 ## html-webpack-plugin

+In our current solution we've entangled our build and development version `index.html`.
+We definitely don't want reference to `http://localhost:8080/webpack-dev-server.js` to end up in our production version.

+Fortunately we can resolve this problem by extending our system a little.
+We'll set up our own little server in which we'll wrap `WebpackDevServer` in addition we'll generate HTML of our production version dynamically with some hash so we get to benefit from client level caching.

 TODO: discuss WebpackDevServer and html-webpack-plugin

 It would be possible to generate this file with Webpack using [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin).
 You can give it a go if you are feeling adventurous.
 It is mostly a matter of configuration.